andrew/ultimate-awesome/README.md

 - [awesome-security-videos](https://github.com/jaegeral/awesome-security-videos) - Several Videos that found to be awesome for cyber security.
 - [awesome-list-of-lists](https://github.com/jamesonl/awesome-list-of-lists) - A public collection of all the amazing lists I've come across on GitHub (or elsewhere).
 - [awesome-resource](https://github.com/jizai1125/awesome-resource) - 收集的一些书籍、教程、学习网站等资源.
-- [awesome-foundation-models](https://github.com/John-Ge/awesome-foundation-models) - A library of foundation models in computer vision and multi-modal learning. .
 - [awesome-arma](https://github.com/jokoho48/awesome-arma) - 💻 An awesome & curated list of best applications and tools for Arma.
 [WIP].
 - [awesome-podcasting-german](https://github.com/juekr/awesome-podcasting-german) - "Awesome"-Linksammlung mit Podcasting-Ressourcen.
 - [awesome-solarpunk](https://github.com/Julian-1-2-3-4-5/awesome-solarpunk) - Ideas, tools, media and more to build and imagine a better and hopeful, but realistic: solarpunk future.